Puyodead1/HeistProject/README.md

 _Note: If you want only the fix for the original mod but no additial changes that I make, use [this build](https://github.com/Puyodead1/HeistProject/suites/5947804197/artifacts/203934228)_

 Compiled against ScriptHookVDotNet V2 and NativeUI 1.9

+*I take no credit for this code, I simply fixed a tiny thing.
+All credit goes to the original author of the code.*

 ## Heist Modifications